snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ### How this Plugin works

-In this plugin Snakemake submits itself as a job script when operating on an HPC cluster using the SLURM batch system.
+In this plugin, Snakemake submits itself as a job script when operating on an HPC cluster using the SLURM batch system.
 Consequently, the SLURM log file will duplicate the output of the corresponding rule.
 To avoid redundancy, the plugin deletes the SLURM log file for successful jobs, relying instead on the rule-specific logs.

 Remote executors submit Snakemake jobs to ensure unique functionalities — such as piped group jobs and rule wrappers — are available on cluster nodes.
 The memory footprint varies based on these functionalities; for instance, rules with a run directive that import modules and read data may require more memory.